aptible/www/src/markdown/legal/terms-of-service.md

 In this Agreement:

 - **"Aptible,"** **"we,"** and **"us"** means Aptible Inc.
-- The **"Services"** means the Aptible services, including Aptible Deploy, Aptible Comply, and any other platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, and other services we provide.
+- The **"Services"** means the Aptible services, including  the Free Trial, Aptible Deploy, Aptible Comply, and any other platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, and other services we provide.
 - Section 22 contains more defined terms.

 #### Summary